sagifa/connecteam-ssr/README.md

 If you give me the chance, I would like to try my skills in responsive design.

 In addition, I want to use the scroll button on hero section to collapse and un-collapse the other other sections and footers

+todos:
+create color theme
+form - build more effient JSON data section regular - add bg color to the banner on the image hero - scroll button will collapse and uncollapse the other section responsive on small screens